-Again, is there some general recommendation for security that you might want to recommend to our committee or to the State Department to prevent this kind of event from occurring again that you would like to put in the record at this time? idenlistically committed to worthy social goals.
-They welcome your thoughts with regard to it.
+Again, is there some general recommendation for security that you might want to recommend to our committee or to the State Department to prevent this kind of event from occurring again that you would like to put in the record at this time?
+Mr. BERDES.

-Mr. Berdes.
 I am sorry, we have not really concentrated on that as much as perhaps we should have.
 But your point is well taken.
 One approach might be to do a coordinated review of this report and the State Department's report, out of which would emerge some very specific recommendations.

 Mr. GILMAN.
-If the three of you, after consulting with each other do have some kind of recommendation, of course, the committee would
+If the three of you, after consulting with each other do have some kind of recommendation, of course, the committee would welcome your thoughts with regard to it.